dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Parameters**

-`enhancedFeatures`: A combined value of DSEnhancedFeatures which indicates a series of enhanced features.
+`enhancedFeatures`: A combined value of `EnumEnhancedFeatures` which indicates a series of enhanced features.

 **Return Value**